Elvis in the 70s - Tribute Home Page

 The great, memorable shows, and the critically mauled disasters, are all preserved in these recordings, which give an incredible insight into the artist, and the human being behind the image.
 It's also fascinating to hear the sound mix as the audience would have, rather than from an official release tinkered and engineered to death the studio.
 In fact, as comments on the uploads suggest, we actually hear these shows better than the audiences, as the acoustics in the arenas were at times poor and affected by echo.

-The YouTube concert posts also have some stats and facts about each show, including newspaper reviews, attendances, and links to further reading.
+Some very high standard soundboard recordings found their way into the hands of European bootleggers, as did some audience recordings of varying quality, and a number concerts were unofficially released on vinyl or cassette in the 1970s and beyond.
+Our YouTube concert posts also have some stats and facts about each show, including newspaper reviews, attendances, and links to further reading.
 Much of the information is sourced from a trusted and generous resource, elvisconcerts.com.
 (See the link below).

 (These uploads are not monetized.
 For the sake of completeness, copyrighted material is retained so any revenues are directed by YouTube to the music publishers and spoken word rights holders.)

-Link to the playlist here;
+Link to the concert playlist here:

 Francesc Lopez's Elvis site is a great and trusted destination for Elvis nerds, with concert dates, stats, jumpsuit information, concert reviews and much more.
 Link to the site homepage, and also directly to their 1969-77 database which is a handy quick reference.